Typhoon Pat (1985): Preparations, impact and aftermath

 While crossing Japan, a peak rainfall total of 374 mm was recorded in Ebino, including 271 mm in a day.
 A peak hourly storm total of 107 mm was measured at Gokaharadake on Nagasaki.
 Pat was responsible for strong winds, including a 69 km/h wind speed in Yakushima.
 The island of Kyushu sustained the worst affects from the typhoon.
 Twenty-three people were killed by the typhoon while 12 others were listed as missing.
 A 61-year-old man who died when knocked over by a street sign in Izumi.
 A 35-year-old woman was crushed to death in Kagoshima when her home was demolished.
 A total of 179 people were injured due to Pat, including 23 on Honshu and 156 on Kyushu.
 In Aomori, a tent fell on 400 people attending a sporting event, injuring 18.
 In the nearby Yamagata prefecture, a signboard at a school ground fell due to strong winds, injuring four students.
 Nearby, in the Kumamoto prefecture, one man was struck and killed by a flying tin plate, another was swept out to sea, and a man died when a ladder fell on him.
 Elsewhere, twelve fisherman perished at sea, seven of whom were not confirmed dead until September 2.

 A total of 38 houses in Japan were destroyed, 110 were damaged, and more than 2,000 were flooded.
 Landslides were observed at 56 locations.
 Power was lost to 160,000 families.
 A total of 165 flights were cancelled, delaying 15,000 passengers.
 A total of 160 trains were cancelled.
 Two bullet train lines experienced delays in Kyushu; ferry and air service were also delayed there.
 Offshore, ten fishing boats sunk, including one Japanese cargo ship.
 An additional 12 ships were rendered as missing.
 Ninety-five other boats took refuge in North Korea, though 59 left on September 2 to return to Japan.
+Damages totaled to ¥71.4 billion (US$300 million).